HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 ## SessionService.v1_0_0.SessionService
 ```@odata.type: "#SessionService.v1_0_0.SessionService"```

-This is the schema definition for the Session Service.
+The SessionService resource describes the BMC Redfish Session Service.
 It represents the properties for the service itself and has links to the actual list of sessions.
 ### Resource Instances
 |Uri|HTTP Allow|
 |---|---|